tetratelabs/log/README.md

 ## Installing

-The log package can be installed uwing `go get`:
+The log package can be installed using `go get`:

     go get -u github.com/tetratelabs/log